comandos-consola-utiles

 Windows Commands for File and Folder Management

-I was thinking of calling the entry “commands for content creators”, because I mainly use them for the blog.
+I was thinking of calling this post “commands for content creators,” because I mainly use them for the blog.
 But the truth is that some are also useful for programmers and developers.

-In any case, here is a list of some useful commands for managing multiple files and folders in Windows, and other operations that I need to do from time to time.
+In any case, here is a cheat sheet of some useful commands for managing multiple files and folders in Windows, and other operations I need to do from time to time.

 With a simple command, you can save a lot of time.
-It can also save you from having to create a program or a script just to solve a problem.
-Command prompt power!
+It can also save you from having to write a program or script just to solve a problem.
+Command console to the rescue!

 Of course, you can modify or parameterize them according to your needs.
-And, also, suggest one if you find it interesting.
+And even suggest some to me if you think they are interesting.
 If I think of any more, I’ll add them here.

-Let’s start with the dir command and some of its available parameters (there are more, use dir /? to see all).
+We start with the dir command and some of its available parameters (there are more, use dir /? to see them all).

 dir